Mais051/Managing-Data-on-the-World-Wide-Web/README.md

 > \>>> db.create_all()

+(if importing doesn't work, use an explicit path to your Conda interpreter in step 1, eg run C:\ProgramData\Anaconda3\envs\FlaskProject3.7\python.exe instead of just "Python")

 ## 3. Install React packages
 (the packages list can be found in FlaskProject/react-frontend/packages.json)

-go to FlaskProject/react-frontend and run:
+go to FlaskProject/react-frontend and run npm install to install all packages

+> cd react-frontend

 > npm install

 (*) make sure you have NodeJS installed in order to use React

 ## 4. Running the server:
 Open a new terminal and run: (in FlaskProject)

 > C:\ProgramData\Anaconda3\envs\FlaskProject3.7\python.exe run.py

 * (use the path to your Conda interpreter)

 ## 5. Running the Client:
-Open a new terminal, go to FlaskProject/react-frontend and run:
+Open a new terminal, go to FlaskProject/react-frontend and run npm start

+> cd react-frontend

 > npm start